casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 ## Casper Account

 You will need a Casper Account to handle the transactions on an exchange.
-Casper has an [Account model](../design/accounts.md) and the instructions on how to [create an Account](../design/accounts.md/#accounts-creating).
+Casper has an [Account model](../design/accounts.md) and instructions on how to [create an Account](../design/accounts.md/#accounts-creating).

 For your exchange, you would need at least one Account.
 Casper Network uses an Account model that holds on to general resources as well as token and provides an on-chain identity.
 As an exchange if you are dealing with high-volume of transaction activity, you might need a main account for the exchange platform and handle sub-accounts for other users.